ngonhan2k5/2pences/README.md

 # 2pences

-All my two pence with be here!
+All my two pences will be here!

 ## List
+### 1. split_html:
-### split_html: Get part of html content by length of texts without break the HTML structures.
+Get part of html content by length of texts without break the HTML structures.

 ## Credits